970Design/nsz-design-video-field/readme.txt

 Yes!
 Find out more about Cloudflare Stream here: https://www.cloudflare.com/products/cloudflare-stream/  You can find the Cloudflare privacy policy here: https://www.cloudflare.com/privacypolicy/
 = Does this plugin save my Cloudflare credentials? = Your Cloudflare credentials are only saved locally on your website.
 None of this information is transferred or shared with any service.
-= What does this plugin do? =
+= Does this plugin display the uploaded video for me? = No, you will need to use a video library of your choosing to display the video.
 This plugin will upload your video to your Cloudflare account and provide you with HLS and Dash manifests for streaming, a thumbnail, and preview video URL.
-Please review the Cloudflare documentation for implementation examples: https://developers.cloudflare.com/stream/.
-It will also let you define basic options for looping, autoplay, controls and muting the video.
+Please review the Cloudflare documentation for implementation examples: https://developers.cloudflare.com/stream/
-= Does this plugin display the uploaded video for me? = Possibly!
-If you are using Vue in your project front end, you can take advantage of our companion Vue Video Stream component, which is available here: https://www.npmjs.com/package/@970design/vue-video-stream
 == Screenshots ==
 1. Settings Page
 2. Field example after uploading video